johnwarden/jonathanwarden.com/content/theory/informativeness-and-persuasiveness/index.md

 ## Persuasiveness = Relevance × Informativeness

-In [Relevance and Corelevance](/relevance-and-corelevance/#relevance-as-slope), we introduced Jeffrey's Rule of Conditioning, which says that if a Bayesian reasoner acquires information that has no effect other than to cause them to increase their belief in the premise, then their posterior belief in the conclusion changes according to the formula:
+In [Relevance](/relevance/#relevance-as-slope), we introduced Jeffrey's Rule of Conditioning, which says that if a Bayesian reasoner acquires information that has no effect other than to cause them to increase their belief in the premise, then their posterior belief in the conclusion changes according to the formula:

 $$
 \label{1}